olivierbrcknr/flipdot-communicator/Hardware-Instructions.md

 - Strip board
 - Button
 - AUX cable
-- AC/DC adapter 12V 5A[^1]
+- AC/DC adapter 12V 5A*

-[^1]: I use 5A.
+*I use 5A.
 1.5A seemed to work, but did a lot of mistakes.
 I could not find a documentation specifying which is the minimum current needed.

 ## Assembly